deciesvivit/BlueSnarf/README.md

 >Bluesnarfing is the unauthorized access of information from a wireless device through a Bluetooth connection, often between phones, desktops, laptops, and PDAs (personal digital assistant).
 >\- https://en.wikipedia.org/wiki/Bluesnarfing

-Bluesnarfing is a fairly old attack.
-(First license in debian/copyright says 2007, so that gives you an idea).
-To my knowledge, all modern devices have at least some kind of protection against bluesnarfing.
-For example, I tested this with a Samsung Galaxy s7, and it prompted be to give permission to bluesnarfer to read my contacts, make calls, etc.
-So at least it asked me for permission!

 # Installation